Talking About Tough Topics: Tips for Educators

 • Consider talking privately with your immigrant students beforehand on whether they feel comfortable with the topic.

-• Do not put students on the spot or ask them to share their experience directly.
+• Do not ask students to share their experience directly.

 • Never refer to a student’s immigration status publicly or privately.